What to Expect

 - Provide support and guidance

-- Help you access crisis or walk-in counselling services, if needed
+- Help you access crisis or walk-in counselling services in the Region of Peel, if needed

-- Determine your eligibility for services offered by the six WhereToStart.ca partner agencies
+- Determine your eligibility for services in Peel offered by the four WhereToStart.ca partner agencies

 - Provide you with information about mental health services that can help you